Mairi Chisholm: World War I

 When war was declared in 1914, Knocker wrote to Chisholm that there was "work to be done", and suggested they go to London to become dispatch riders for the Women's Emergency Corps.

 Chisholm rode her motorbike all the way from Dorset to the capital.
-It was while acting as a courier in this way that she was spotted making hairpin corners in the city by a Dr. Hector Munro.
-Munro was setting up a Flying Ambulance Corps to help the Belgians who had been caught unawares by the German invasion and invited her to join his team, as she describes in a June 1976 interview:

-“[Munro] was deeply impressed with my ability to ride through the traffic.
+It was while acting as a courier in this way that she was spotted making hairpin corners in the city by Dr Hector Munro.
+Munro was setting up a Flying Ambulance Corps to help the Belgians who had been caught unawares by the German invasion and invited her to join his team, as she describes in a June 1976 interview: "[Munro] was deeply impressed with my ability to ride through the traffic.
 He traced me to the Women's Emergency Corps and... said, 'Would you like to go out to Flanders' and I said 'Yes, I'd love to'."

-Both she and Knocker ended up in Belgium as part of the corps which included Dorothie Feilding and May Sinclair.
+Both she and Knocker ended up in Belgium as part of the corps which included Lady Dorothie Feilding and May Sinclair.
 Initially quartered at Ghent, the unit relocated to Veurne at the end of October where the women worked tirelessly, picking up wounded soldiers mid-way from the front and transporting them back to their field hospital at the rear.
 After the beds ran out, the wounded were laid on the floor or propped up against the wall.
 As the dead piled up, the two nurses were told to remove them to the mortuary.
-Chisholm wrote in her diary:

-“No one can understand...unless one has seen the rows of dead men laid out.
-One sees men with their jaws blown off, arms and legs mutilated.”
+Chisholm wrote in her diary: "No one can understand ... unless one has seen the rows of dead men laid out.
+One sees men with their jaws blown off, arms and legs mutilated."